 Device Inventory

 Device Inventory provides a centralized, real-time view of all registered FIDO authenticators in an organization.
-It enables administrators to quickly locate devices and perform the following actions:
+It enables administrators to quickly locate, monitor, and manage configured and assigned devices, as well as devices held in stocks (unassigned devices).

-Device Inventory provides two types of views to help administrators access device details efficiently:
+The following two views are provided to help administrators access device information:

 - Summary View: Displays essential device details in a compact format for quick identification and action.